RWS/dxa-web-application-java/tridion-libs/README.md

 # Tridion and third-party libraries

-This directory contains the Tridion Content Delivery and Contextual Web Delivery libraries that are used by the Tridion Reference Implementation and the easylicense library and the Microsoft SQL Server JDBC driver.
+This directory contains the Tridion Content Delivery and Contextual Web Delivery libraries and third-party libraries that are not available in the Maven Central repository.
+These libraries need to be installed in your local Maven repository to be able to compile the Tridion Reference Implementation project.

-The batch file `mvn-install.bat` installs the libraries into your local Maven repository, which is needed to compile the project with Maven.
+Make sure you have a JDK and Maven installed and then run `mvn-install.bat` (on Windows) or `mvn-install.sh` (on Linux) to install these libraries in your local Maven repository.
+You need to do this only once.